-It is in the interests of the National Capital that development flanking Approach Routes to the city is of a type and quality complementary to the role and status of the city.
+It is in the interest of the National Capital that development flanking Approach Routes to the city is of a type and quality complementary to the role and status of the city.
 Special Requirements apply to the following Approach Routes:

-- the Barton and Federal Highways from the ACT borders to their junction with Northbourne Avenue, and extending to include Northbourne Avenue north of Antill Street/Mouat Street - the Monaro Highway from the ACT border through to Morshead Drive - Canberra Avenue from the ACT border to Hume Circle - Pialligo Avenue from the ACT border to Morshead Drive - Fairbairn Avenue
+- the Barton and Federal Highways from the ACT borders to their junction with Northbourne Avenue, and extending to include Northbourne Avenue north of Antill/Mouat Streets - " the Monaro Highway from the ACT border through to Morshead Drive - " Canberra Avenue from the ACT border to Hume Circle - " Pialligo Avenue from the ACT border to Morshead Drive - " Fairbairn Avenue.